 Important!
 Stay away from experiments with laxatives or constipating agents.
-Except in an emergency (e.g. traveler's diarrhea), this medication should only be prescribed by a doctor.
+Except in an emergency like traveler's diarrhea, these medications should be prescribed by a healthcare provider.

 What remedies help with constipation?

-A balanced diet and gentle exercise are no less important.
-Dried plum juice, dried figs, and seedless grapes and watermelon, for example, contain a lot of fiber.
-Their ability to promote intestinal activity has been proven in studies.
+A balanced diet and gentle exercise are also important.
+Dried plum juice, dried figs, and seedless grapes and watermelon, for example, contain fiber.
+Their ability to promote intestinal activity has been well established in studies.

-A spoonful of high-quality olive or linseed oil before breakfast takes some getting used to but is effective.
-Because it stimulates bowel activity and also makes the stool more slippery.
+A spoonful of high-quality olive or linseed oil before breakfast is also effective.
+The oil stimulates bowel activity and makes the stool more slippery and easier to pass.

 Take care: Just because something is plant-based does not automatically mean it is gentle.
-Special care should be taken when using the proven home remedy castor oil for constipation, as its effects can be drastically and quickly overdosed.
+Special caution should be taken when using the home remedy castor oil for constipation, as its effects can be drastically and quickly overdosed.
 In obstetrics, it is even used to promote labor.

 What home remedies are there for gas and abdominal pain?

-Herbal teas work well and are still commonly used home remedies.
+Herbal teas can work well to relieve gastrointestinal symptoms and are commonly used home remedies.
 They soothe the gastrointestinal tract and have a warm, relaxing effect on the intestinal muscles.
-In addition, they are cheap and available almost everywhere.
-Mixtures made of the following have proven to be particularly effective for this
+In addition, they are inexpensive compared to some medications and available almost everywhere.
+Studies suggest mixtures made of the following teas are particularly effective: